Brexit: Your guide to EU jargon

 Free-trade agreement: An agreement between countries to reduce trade barriers, including import or export taxes (tariffs) and import quotas, in order to increase trade in goods and services.

-Freedom of movement: One of the founding principles of the European Union.
-It means that citizens of EU member states and their families can live and work in any other member state.
-It is a major factor in public debate about Britain's capacity to control immigration.
+Freedom of movement: or free movement.
+One of the founding principles of the EU.
+It means that citizens of EU member states and their families can live and work in any other part of the EU.
+It has been one of the central arguments around the Brexit debate.
+Some people are worried that rising levels of immigration from the EU are putting extra pressure on services, like the NHS and schools and taking away local jobs, others have argued that sectors like the care service and parts of agriculture are dependent on people coming from the EU to fill jobs.

 Frictionless trade: Trying to do business between the UK and the European Union with the minimum of tariffs, quotas, customs checks and other obstructions.